x0000ff/cute-pull-request/README.md

-# Hot to make cute Pull Request
+# How to make a cute Pull Request

-Hot to make cute Pull Request, document your project abd facilitate Code Review.
+How to make a cute Pull Request, document your project abd facilitate Code Review.

 ![](./cover.png)